- Crack Drug Facts

 Long-Term Effects of Cocaine

 Recovery from cocaine dependence is critical.
-Not merely because of the psychological, financial, and social problems involved with substance use, but because of the long-term bodily harm caused by the drug.
+It’s not just the psychological, financial, and social problems involved with substance use, but the long-term bodily harm caused by the drug.

 Additionally, it could be challenging to know just how to assist someone who might be having problems with cocaine use.
 The long-term health effects of crack and cocaine include many problems for the body.

-Smoking crack cocaine is more likely to result in major respiratory issues than snorting cocaine because the sinus cavity, which connects to the throat and upper respiratory system, can be damaged.
-Lung blood vessels tighten, alveolar walls are damaged, preventing oxygen from entering the bloodstream, and capillaries that transport oxygen to the rest of the body may also be damaged.
+Smoking crack cocaine is more likely to result in major respiratory issues than snorting cocaine.
+This is because the sinus cavity, which connects to the throat and upper respiratory system, can be damaged.
+Lung blood vessels tighten, alveolar walls are damaged, preventing oxygen from entering the bloodstream.
+Capillaries transporting oxygen to the rest of the body may also be damaged.

 Consistent blood vessel constriction can lessen the amount of oxygen the brain receives, which can harm the brain.
 In addition, because the arterial walls supplying the brain are damaged, the chance of an aneurysm increases.